Web SDK Demo Application

 Merchants who operate in the travel industry can send additional travel-related data in the

-messageExtension field of the
+messageExtension object of the

 /authenticate request.
 For a sample of the